-Exchange rate risk management
+A. Exchange rate risk management

 - This Council does not, on a day to day basis, have foreign currency transactions or receipts.
 Unexpected receipt of foreign currency will be converted to sterling at the earliest opportunity. - If the Council has a contractual obligation to make a payment in a currency other than sterling then forward foreign exchange transactions will be considered, with professional advice. - At the present time statute prevents the Council borrowing in currencies other than Sterling.
-The Council has determined that all its investments will be in sterling. - 5.
-Refinancing Risk Management: The risk that maturing borrowings, capital, project or partnership financings cannot be refinanced on terms that reflect the provisions made by the organisation for those refinancings, both capital and current (revenue), and/or that the terms are inconsistent with prevailing market conditions at the time.
+The Council has determined that all its investments will be in sterling.